 The central nervous system controls a laundry list of physiological functions, including sensory signal processing and signal transmission to your motor nerves.
 So naturally, if something wrong happens to it, several processes in the body would fail, and you become susceptible to disorders and diseases.
 The question is, can it lead to the onset of neurological pain problems like fibromyalgia (FM)?
-If so, does it mean it’s worth it to schedule a visit to a fibromyalgia chiropractor in Escondido?
+If so, does it mean it’s worth it to schedule a visit to a Escondido chiropractor for fibromyalgia?

 What’s Fibromyalgia?
 Should You Be Worried?